お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 The example used below is for "dual_mode_demo", but these steps can be applied to any of the Wireless Connectivity demo applications.

-Open the "dual_mode_demo.eww
+Open the dual_mode_demo.eww

-After the workspace is open, some projects are shown: One for the KSDK platform libraries and one for the demo application.
+After the workspace is open, some projects are shown: one for the KSDK platform libraries and one for the demo application.
 Build ALL the required KSDK libraries by right clicking on the SDK projects and click on 'Make'

 Select and build the "dual_mode_demo - dual_mode_debug_BM - Debug" project